 If a football team attempts a two-point conversion after a touchdown, the kicker is usually involved only for the purpose of deceiving the defense.
 However, the kicker’s involvement in this conversion story is thoroughly associated with finding and living the truth.

 Harrison Butker started his collegiate kicking career at Georgia Tech as a highly touted newcomer.
 He finished it as the school’s all-time leading scorer — with 337 points — but more importantly, his overall mindset is now pointed in the right direction.
 First, he sees God more clearly, and, second, he sees the purpose of human life more clearly.

 Butker had always been a talented athlete, but once he went away to college, his spiritual life died.
 He had no interest in Mass or prayer and thought of the Catholic Church as an oppressive, misery-producing organization.

 However, an initially aggravating encounter with Tech punter Grant Aasen would become a life-changing friendship that enabled Butker to see the true purpose of the Church.
 As a result of Aasen’s influence, Butker returned to the Church he had not really known prior to leaving, and three of his teammates and his fiancée joined him.

-Butker, who turned 22 July 14, spoke with the Register in advance of the game about his conversion, contentment and NFL ambitions.
+Butker, who turned 22 on July 14, 2017, spoke with the Register in advance of the game about his conversion, contentment and NFL ambitions.